mortendahl/mortendahl.github.io/_drafts/2019-04-15-paillier-encryption-part1.md

 # Overview

-Paillier is a [public-key encryption scheme](https://en.wikipedia.org/wiki/Public-key_cryptography) (like [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem))), where a pair of keys is used to respectively encrypt a plaintext into a ciphertext, and decrypt a ciphertext back into a plaintext.
-We refer to the components of this *keypair* as the *public encryption key* and the *private decryption key* since the former is typically made publicly available for anyone to encrypt, while the latter is kept private by the *key owner* so that only it can decrypt.
-In the case of the Paillier scheme, the encryption key also doubles as a *public evaluation key* that allows anyone to compute on data while it remains encrypted (unlike RSA).
+Paillier is a [public-key encryption scheme](https://en.wikipedia.org/wiki/Public-key_cryptography) (like [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem))), where a *keypair* consisting of a *public encryption key* `ek` and a *private decryption key* `dk` is used to respectively encrypt a plaintext into a ciphertext, and decrypt a ciphertext back into a plaintext.
+The former can be made publicly available to anyone, while the latter must be kept private by the *key owner* so that only they can decrypt.
+In the case of the Paillier scheme, the encryption key also doubles as a *public evaluation key* that allows anyone to compute on data while it remains encrypted.

-We define encryption under a given encryption key `ek` as a function `enc` that maps a plaintext `x` and randomness `r` into a ciphertext `c = enc(ek, x, r)`.
+We define encryption under a given encryption key as a function `enc` that maps a plaintext `x` and randomness `r` into a ciphertext `c = enc(ek, x, r)`.
 The effect of having the randomness is that we end up with different ciphertexts even if we are encrypting the same plaintext: if `r1` and `r2` are different then so are `c1 = enc(ek, x, r1)` and `c2 = enc(ek, x, r2)`.

 <img src="/assets/paillier/probabilistic.png" style="width: 50%;"/>

-This means that an adversary who has obtained a ciphertext `c`

-knows that there are only a few possibilities for `x`, say `0` or `1`, cannot simply compare `c` to `c0 = enc(0, r0)` and `c1 = enc(1, r1)` without first guessing `r0` and `r1`.
+This means that an adversary who has obtained a ciphertext `c` and knows that there are only a few possibilities for `x`, say `0` or `1`, cannot simply compare `c` to `c0 = enc(0, r0)` and `c1 = enc(1, r1)` without first guessing `r0` and `r1`.
 If there are sufficiently many choices for these then this becomes impractical, and we have effectively removed the adversary's ability to guess `x` by removing its ability of check whether or not a guess was correct.
 Of course, there may be other ways for them to check a guess or learn something about `x` from `c` in general, and we shall return to security of the scheme in much more detail later.

 an adversary who obtains a ciphertext `c`, and knows that , cannot simply compare `c` to known all possible encryptions of `0` or `1` as long as there are sufficiently many choices for the randomness. these then this becomes impractical, and we have effectively removed the adversary's ability to guess `x` by removing its ability of check whether or not a guess was correct.
 Of course, there may be other ways for them to check a guess or learn something about `x` from `c` in general, and we shall return to security of the scheme in much more detail later.